 Enterprise agreements and bargaining

-Advising and acting for a range of private and public sector clients in relation to enterprise agreements and bargaining, including appearing as advocate in good faith bargaining disputes, scope orders, drafting agreements, acting in a successful application to suspend protected industrial action, bargaining strategy and approval application matters.
+Advising and acting for a range of private and public sector clients in relation to enterprise agreements and bargaining, including appearing as advocate in good faith bargaining disputes, scope orders, drafting agreements, acting in a successful application to suspend protected industrial action, drafting agreements, bargaining strategy and approval application matters.

 Advising and acting in a range of industrial disputes, with experience in raising successful jurisdictional objections and working with clients to develop robust disputation strategy.
 Particular experience in appearing before the Fair Work Commission including appearing as advocate in ASU v Brimbank City Council FWC 3160 in relation to flexible work arrangements and in Grey v Melbourne City Council FWC 4861 in relation to a classification dispute.

 Restructures and organisational change